1993zig/docs/docs/dobby/commands.md

 ## Namefilter

-`/namefilter` -Group of commands to manage displaynames.
+`/namefilter` - Group of commands to manage displaynames.

+### Customs
+`/custom` - Group of commands to manage custom channels.
+`/private` - Switch between private and public for your channel.
+`/invite` - Invite a user to your channel.
+`/remove` - Remove a user to your channel.